Lighting and Rendering / 3ds Max

 - Selection set of the objects visible for the probe.

 Planar reflection probes can greatly reduce performance of your scene, since they multiply the number of draw calls by a factor N+1.
-To make rendering faster, specify a limited set of reflected objects as the Visibility Selection Set property.
+To make rendering faster, specify a limited set of reflected objects by means of the Visibility Selection Set property.

 Global Rendering Settings